 Guideline 10: Avoid the use of proprietary HTML markup language.

 Justification: A wide variety of browser-specific HTML tags are available.
 All of these present unique problems when designing fully accessible Web pages.
 Many of these tags cannot be read by accessibility software.

 Solution: It is recommended not to use proprietary tags.
 Provide the user with an alternative presentation of the Web document, such as a text-only link.

 Guideline 11: Test your pages in a variety of browsers, and on different operating systems.

 Justification: Each type of browser handles HTML in different ways.
 To ensure that your pages are fully accessible across browsers and across platforms, they need to be tested for functionality.

 Solution: The Center for Applied Special Technology (CAST) has developed a Web page accessibility tester called "Bobby."
 This site will allow you to test your pages in a variety of browsers and on a variety of platforms.
 CAUTION: If you are using frames on your page, Bobby will only evaluate the first frame.

-This validation tool checks web pages for conformance with HTML standard.
-By ensuring compliance with HTML it ensures that browsers read and display web pages as intended and allows assistive technology products to correctly interpret a web site.
+This validation tool checks Web pages for conformance with HTML standards.
+By ensuring compliance with HTML, it ensures that browsers read and display web pages as intended and allows assistive technology products to correctly interpret a website.